This website shows information regarding the following topics:

 Each user gets a standard quota of 50 Gigabytes for the home.
 Quota extensions are not possible.

-Additional storage is provided on in a second part of the HPC storage system called “vault”.
+Additional high-quality storage is provided on in a second part of the HPC storage system called “vault”.
 Each HPC user has a directory there that is available under the path

 /home/vault/GROUPNAME/USERNAME on all RRZE HPC systems.